Forget the iPhone 7 -- here are 10 reasons the 2017 iPhone will blow everyone away

 Check out the latest rumours surrounding Apple’s next NEXT iPhone.

-A Barclay's report obtained by MacRumors claimed Apple will skip the 'S' model this year, which has historically followed each new phone version, and jump directly from the iPhone 7 to the iPhone 8, or possibly '10,' in 2017.
+MacRumors spotted a report from an analyst at Barclay's that claims Apple will skip the 'S' model this year, which has historically followed each new phone version, and jump directly from the iPhone 7 to the iPhone 8, or possibly '10,' in 2017.

-Now, however, it appears we could expect 'S' models of the iPhone 7 next year with updates to the processor and a new red colour option, according to Apple analyst Ming Chi Kuo and Japanese Apple blog MacOtakara.

-Barclays analysts reported in November that Apple is cooking up two iPhones with bigger screen sizes than the usual 4.7 and 5.5-inch screens on the current iPhone 7 and 7 Plus.

 Since 2017 marks the iPhone's 10th anniversary, it wouldn't be surprising if Apple does something special to mark the anniversary of its most important product.